- Royal Botanic Garden & Domain

 Report your cockatoo sighting

-If you see a wing-tagged cockatoo please report the tag number and colour (e.g. 142-green or 011-yellow) and location in one of four ways:
+If you see a wing-tagged cockatoo please report the tag number and colour (e.g. 142-green or 011-yellow) and location in one of these ways:

 For more information listen to interviews about the project